RLTF: Reinforcement Learning from Unit Test Feedback: Approach

 \subsection{Online Reinforcement Learning Framework}

 While supervised learning can yield valuable outcomes, the vast search space involved in program synthesis can make it challenging to acquire a comprehensive dataset.
-As such, we leverage reinforcement learning to circumvent this predicament.
-The present framework incorporates the actor and critic in training, similar to the methodology employed in CodeRL~\citep{coderl} and PPOCoder~\citep{ppocoder}.
-However, it distinguishes itself from these prior works by implementing an online, rather than offline, approach within the RL framework.
+As such, we propose an online reinforcement learning framework, which continuously improves the code ability of LLM through online generated training samples and fine-grained feedback provided by the compiler, to circumvent this predicament.
 Specifically, our framework incorporates an online buffer during the training process, which is crucial in improving the model's effectiveness.
-The online buffer maintains a dynamic flow of data pairs that are utilized in reinforcement learning training in real-time.
+The buffer maintains a dynamic flow of data pairs that are utilized in reinforcement learning training in real-time.
 Each data pair comprises a problem description $D$, the most recent model-generated code $\hat{W}$, and feedback from the compiler $FB(\hat{W})$.
 This approach allows the model to adapt to changes in the data distribution and facilitate more efficient learning.
+The present framework incorporates the actor and critic in training, similar to the methodology employed in CodeRL~\citep{coderl} and PPOCoder~\citep{ppocoder}.

 The overall framework is shown in Fig.~\ref{fig_framework}.
 The training process involves two LLMs with shared weights.
-The first LLM updates model parameters using data obtained from online buffer for training, while the second LLM collaborates with the compiler to dynamically generate code, evaluate its soundness, generate data pairs, and continuously refresh the online buffer in real-time.
-The incorporation of a continuously updated online buffer ensures the promptness of the data used for training, thereby enabling the model to explore a wider sample space comprehensively.
+The first LLM updates model parameters using data obtained from buffer for training, while the second LLM collaborates with the compiler to dynamically generate code, evaluate its soundness, generate data pairs, and continuously refresh buffer in real-time.
+The incorporation of a continuously updated buffer ensures the promptness of the data used for training, thereby enabling the model to explore a wider sample space comprehensively.